d-k-git/python-scripts/README.md

-# Python scripts for working with Google Ads API
+# Python scripts to work with Google Ads API

 To get access to the Google Ads reports via API you need to create a yaml file with four arguments:  developer_token,  client_id, client_secret  and refresh_token (also you can add here the client_customer_id, but I prefer add it in the main python file)